Notes on what's coming in Scala 3.

 .

-keyword when the second given instance is named.
+The second given instance is named d2P

 By the way, the first definition is shorthand for this: